taforozi/Dynamical-System-Modelling-and-Simulation/README.md

 ## Project
 The last part of the course's assignment concerns the analysis and recognition of an unknown linear black-box system, which means that the order of the system is unknown.
 In the first place, we examine if the basic requirements of linearity are met, i.e. homogeneity and additivity.
 After that, to meet our objective, we use the Least Squares method (offline) and for various combinations of input-output orders we consider the minimum error.

+## Code
+Τhe files have been created using the **MATLAB R2018a** version.
+If a different version is used, you may need to customize some commands.

 ## Contact
 If there are any questions, feel free to [contact me](mailto:thomi199822@gmail.com?subject=[GitHub]%20Source%20Han%20Sans).